4. Lidar Sensors¶

 4.1.
 Learning Objectives¶

 In this example, we will add a lidar sensor to match the one on top of Turtlebot3, and add the rostopics to publish lidar sensor data and info.

-Add lidar sensor to the robot, and start a lidar rostopic publisher to publish the data.
+Connect lidar sensor output to a ROS lidar publisher node to publish the data.

-Completed the Import and Drive TurtleBot3 tutorial so that Turtlebot is loaded and moving around.
+Completed the URDF Import: Turtlebot tutorial so that Turtlebot is loaded and moving around.

 First we need to add a lidar sensor to the robot.

 Go to Create -> Isaac -> Sensors -> Lidar -> Rotating.

 To place the synthetic lidar sensor at the same place as the robot’s lidar unit, drag the lidar prim under /World/turtlebot3_burger/base_scan.
 Zero out any displacement in the Transform fields inside the Property tab.
 The lidar prim should now be overlapping with the scanning unit of the robot.

 Inside the RawUSDProperties tab for the lidar prim, set the maxRange to 25.
 This way the lidar will ignore anything that’s beyond 25 meters.
 This will prevent the lidar reporting a hit everywhere in the room because of the walls.